umairahsan10/crm-backend/src/modules/sales/units/UNITS_API_DOCUMENTATION.md

 ### API Description and Flow
 This API retrieves all sales units from the system.
 The flow includes:
-1. Fetches all units from the database
+1. Fetches all units from the database with head information
-2. Includes unit head details (firstName, lastName) from employees table
+2. For each unit, calculates the count of associated teams
+3. For each unit, calculates the count of associated employees
-3. Orders units alphabetically by name
+4. Orders units alphabetically by name
-4. Returns formatted response with unit data and head information
+5. Returns formatted response with unit data, head information, and counts

 ### Request Body/Parameters
 - **Request Body**: None